 Before imposing a reduction in pay, demotion, suspension or removal to a classified civil service employee, the County shall hold a predisciplinary conference with the employee to give the employee an opportunity to learn the reasons for the intended disciplinary action and to respond to the charges.
-The employee has the right to be accompanied at the predisciplinary conference by a representative of his own choosing.
-The predisciplinary conference will be scheduled as promptly as possible.
-The County may impose reasonable rules on the length of the predisciplinary conference and the conduct of the participants.
-The County may taperecord the predisciplinary conference, as may the employee or his representative.
+The employee has the right to be accompanied at the predisciplinary conference will be scheduled as promptly as possible.
+The County may impose reasonable rules on the length of the predisciplinary conference, as may the employee or his representative.
 If the County determines that the employee's continued employment prior to the conference poses a danger to persons or property or a threat of disrupting operations, the Appointing Authority may place the employee on administrative leave with pay pending the determination of the final disciplinary action.